 Feeling satiated for longer periods after eating a satisfying meal is like snuggling up in a warm blanket on a chilly night.
 It’s a feeling of contentment and fullness that can make it difficult to sense hunger or appetite loss.

-When you eat nutrient-dense meals or snacks, your body digests them slowly, releasing energy over an extended period, which helps keep you feeling fuller for longer.
+When you eat nutrient-dense meals or snacks, your body digests them slowly, releasing energy over an extended period, which helps keep you fuller for longer.
 This sensation can be intensified by consuming foods high in fiber, protein, and healthy fats, as they take longer to digest than carbohydrates.

 However, if you skip meals or eat too little throughout the day, this sensation may lead to fatigue and nausea rather than comfort.
 So ensure that your diet contains enough nutrients and calories for your body’s needs to sustain yourself throughout the day without feeling hungry or lethargic.